-For those that work with manual systems, it can be a laborious process to manage, but recent legal and regulatory changes mean that it’s one that can’t be overlooked.
+For those that work with manual systems, ongoing KYC monitoring can be a laborious process to manage, but recent legal and regulatory changes mean that it’s one that can’t be overlooked.
 Being able to identify customers who pose an increased risk as circumstances change reduces compliance blind spots and the need for bulk remediation projects further down the line.

-With the onset of FinCEN’s CDD rule and MLR 2017 the emphasis is on firms to develop clear, auditable processes to manage ongoing checks.
+With the onset of FinCEN’s CDD rule and MLR 2017, the emphasis is on firms to develop clear, auditable processes to manage ongoing KYC checks.
 What was once best practice has moved to law, reflecting an increasing expectation from both global regulators and stakeholders that firms should be more aware of customer risk at all times.
-Comprehensive monitoring is only possible if you have a true picture of your customer and that means understanding the ultimate beneficial owners (UBOs).
+Comprehensive and continuous KYC monitoring is only possible if you have a true picture of your customer and that means understanding the ultimate beneficial owners (UBOs).
 Having a reliable process in place allows firms to do better business and protect their reputations.

-The process of KYC monitoring is well suited for automation.
-Here we examine the challenges, data requirements and how intelligent process automation (IPA) will help in a number of ways, from saving time and resources to enhancing quality.
+The process of ongoing KYC monitoring is well suited for automation.
+Here we examine the challenges, data requirements and how intelligent process automation (IPA) offers various benefits, from saving time and resources to enhancing quality.

 The ongoing monitoring of customer relationships is not straightforward and in many organisations, compliance teams struggle.
-Here are some of the most common challenges:
+Here are some of the most common challenges of ongoing KYC monitoring:

 Firms working with manual systems are at a particular disadvantage when handling this process given the scale of the task.
 Manually scheduling ongoing checks, completing them in a timely manner and keeping a clear audit trail, requires a significant amount of organisation and human resources.
 Whether manual or automated, firms need strong systems to rely on.